 Three different types of One Dollar Gold Coins were made: --- Type One or Liberty Head from 1849 to 1854 --- Type Two or Small Indian Princess Head from 1854 to 1856 --- Type Three or Large Indian Princess Head from 1856 to 1889.

 Quite a few scarce and rare dates challenge collectors in the One Dollar Gold Coin series.

-A scarce date with a mintage of just 6,300 coins.
+A scarce date with a mintage of just 5,900.